EpiphanySoft/watchable/README.md

     });
 ```

-To enable the above, the instance involved must implement `resolveListenerScope`:
+To enable the above, the watchable instance must implement `resolveListenerScope`:

 ```javascript
     class MyClass extends Watchable {